IreneMCramer/IreneMCramer/README.md

-👋 Hi, I’m @IreneMCramer
+- 👋 Hi, I’m @IreneMCramer
-👀 I’m interested in API management, integration, UX, data management, & machine learning 🌱 I’m currently learning architecture & integration patterns 💞️ I’m looking to collaborate on open APIs
+- 👀 I’m interested in API management, integration, UX, data management, & machine learning
+- 🌱 I’m currently learning architecture & integration patterns
+- 💞️ I’m looking to collaborate on open APIs
-📫 How to reach me via Email or LinkedIn.
+- 📫 How to reach me via cram2202 @ gmx.net or LinkedIn.

 <!---
 IreneMCramer/IreneMCramer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.